ashomah/HR-Analytics/HR Analytics - Notebook.md

 ### Libraries

-This project uses a set of libraries for data manipulation, ploting and modelling.
+This project uses a set of libraries for data manipulation, plotting and modelling.

 ```python